Bruce Wayne (Gotham): Season 2

 Bruce digs further into Wayne Manor, and finds a letter from his father telling him to choose between "happiness or truth".
 He also finds a computer that appears to have vital information about Wayne Enterprises, but Alfred attempts to stop Bruce from investigating further out of concern for his safety, even smashing the computer.
 Bruce refuses to back down and fires Alfred, but later relents and hires him back under the condition they work together.
 Bruce, Selina and Alfred later attend a charity ball that is infiltrated by criminals led by Jerome Valeska and Barbara Kean.
 When Alfred's life is threatened by the intrusion, Bruce goes back for him and is almost killed himself before Theo Galavan, a wealthy industrialist, intervenes and kills Jerome.
 Galavan turns out to actually be the leader of the criminals, masterminding the event to make himself look like a hero while secretly planning to destroy the Wayne family.
 Galavan poses as a father figure to gain Bruce's trust, and Bruce grows close to Galavan's niece Silver St. Cloud.
 Galavan eventually reveals his true colors and kidnaps Bruce and Silver.
 With help from Selina, Gordon and Galavan's sister Tabitha, Bruce escapes and saves Silver's life, leaving Theo there before Gordon and crime boss Oswald Cobblepot confront and kill Theo.

 The second half of season two has Bruce continuing to track down his parents' killer.
 Alfred eventually confronts Bruce and confirms the name of the killer as Patrick "Matches" Malone (Michael Bowen).
 After receiving a gun from Selina and finding Matches' location, Bruce confronts Matches in the latter's apartment, only to find that Matches was contracted by another source that he refuses to name.
 Matches, who is suicidal, begs Bruce to put him out of his misery, but Bruce refuses, leaving Matches to shoot himself.
-Bruce then decides to live in the streets with Selina in order to learn what it takes to fight crime in Gotham.
+Bruce then decides to live in the streets with Selina to learn what it takes to fight crime in Gotham.
 He returns once Fox fixes his father's computer.
 Soon afterward, Bruce, Fox, and Alfred discover that Hugo Strange (B.D.
-Wong), a former colleague of Thomas Wayne, was the one who ordered the hit.
+Wong), a former colleague of Thomas Wayne, had ordered the hit.
 Strange had been conducting mutation experiments within Wayne Enterprises' Indian Hills program; when Thomas shut the program down, Strange retaliated by having him killed.
 When the GCPD refuses to indict Strange due to a lack of evidence, Bruce personally heads to Indian Hills with Selina to confront Strange, who unleashes a number of mutated monsters onto the city and captures Bruce, Lucius, and Alfred.
 The GCPD intervenes when Strange threatens to blow the facility up, arresting Strange and freeing the captives.
 Strange's monsters continue to roam the streets, however, one of them including a teenage boy who resembles Bruce himself.